grafana/grafana/docs/sources/alerting/meta-monitoring/_index.md

 #### alertmanager_alerts

-This metric is a counter that shows you the number of active, supressed and unprocessed alerts from the Grafana Alertmanager.
+This metric is a counter that shows you the number of active, suppressed and unprocessed alerts from the Grafana Alertmanager.

 #### alertmanager_notifications_total